Engine Stands & Support

 NOTE: the Type 4 engine is heavier and wider than the Type 1 engine and weighs 309 lbs when fully dressed (including the exhaust).

-The "C" style is usually rated for 1250 lbs and can double as an engine dolly (if remove the vertical post) with some wood for support and a floor jack.
+The "C" style is usually rated for 1250 lbs and can double as an engine dolly (if you remove the vertical post) by adding some wood for support and a floor jack.
 This is the style I think it best to own and it works equally as well for VW and Porsche engines.
-The ease of access between the legs makes it the clear winner.
+The ease of access between the legs makes it the clear winner IMHO.

 The stand I bought is the Torin Big Red (#T25671).
 If you can find one locally, get it because shipping a heavy item like this can be expensive.
 Luckily I found one that was in the same UPS zone.
 I paid $50 (circa 2004) and with tax/discount/shipping the total came to $65.
 In 2022, expect to pat $160-180 USD.